PlanktonAnalytics/PlanktonClassification/README.md

 labelstr="CopNonDetritus_42317_Labels.xml"

-Note: these are FIXED in the code, as these models are known to work.
+Note: these models are known to work.

-<b>EXAMPLE: python3 DNN_PreSort.py --dpath=./data/2020_10_21-short/ --mpath=./models/Model-CEFAS-Pi-CopNonDetritus_42317/</b>
+<b>EXAMPLE: python3 DNN_PreSort.py --dpath=./data/2020_10_21-short/ --mpath=./models/Model-CEFAS-Pi-CopNonDetritus_42317/ --sort --label=True </b>

 User MUST use the default path separator for linux/win10 as python attempts to add a '\\' when hunting for folders... will crash!